-The exam itself sets strict guidelines for the medical grounds of inadmissibility, or health reasons an immigrant can’t become a permanent resident of the United States.
-Besides checking for dangerous communicable diseases that pose a threat to public health, the exam asks for proof of required immunizations.
+The exam itself sets strict guidelines for the medical grounds of inadmissibility or health reasons an immigrant can’t become a permanent resident of the United States.
+Besides checking for dangerous communicable diseases threatening public health, the exam asks for proof of required immunizations.

 Immigration exams are fairly exhaustive in that they touch on virtually every aspect of health and wellness, including mental health.

 The first part of the exam is like any other routine physical at Calvary Urgent Care.
 After your provider measures your height, weight, and vital signs, they check your eyes, ears, nose, throat, and lymph nodes.
 They also evaluate your heart, lungs, abdomen, skin, and external genitalia.

 A green card medical exam also requires a chest X-ray and blood test; in most cases, children are excused from these components of the exam.

 Finally, your doctor performs a mental health assessment to better understand your intelligence, comprehension, judgment, mood, and behavior.

 An immigration exam requires those seeking permanent residency to prove they’re up-to-date on mandatory vaccinations.
 Some immunization requirements are imposed by the Immigration and Nationality Act, while others are required by public health guidelines put in place by the Centers for Disease Control and Prevention (CDC).

 All green card applicants must have (or receive) the following vaccines before they can become permanent residents:

 Bring your personal vaccination record to your exam.
 If you haven’t yet received all the required vaccines, your provider can administer the ones you lack.